Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Brief review of six-dimensional gauge theories with flux compactification

 where $\alpha$ is a complex parameter.
-These transformations where first considered in \cite{Scherk:1978ta}.
-For the WL, the transformation corresponds therefore to a shift $\delta_{\Lambda} \varphi = \frac{\overline{\alpha}}{\sqrt{2}}f$.
-Combining the two symmetries of the Lagrangian, one obtains the simple infinitesimal transformation:
+These transformations were first considered in \cite{Scherk:1978ta}.
+For the WL, the transformation corresponds to a shift $\delta_{\Lambda} \varphi = \frac{\overline{\alpha}}{\sqrt{2}}f$.
+Combining the two symmetries of the Lagrangian, one obtains the infinitesimal transformation

-Therefore, the transformation above reshuffle the different modes, connecting neighbouring mode functions.
-Using equation (\ref{eq:mode_functions_definition}), one can find explicitly how the different mode functions are reshuffled.
+This transformation reshuffles the different modes, connecting neighboring mode functions:

 Analogously,